looker-open-source/lmanage/instructions/capturator_README.md

 # capturator
-The capturator is the sister command to the configurator, it's use is solely to generate a point in time representation of a Looker instance settings as a Yaml file that can be used by the configurator command to provision your instance.
+The capturator is the instance capture portion of the Instance Migrator Tool.
+It's use is to generate a point in time representation of a Looker instance settings and content and preserve a representation of those objects as a Yaml file that can be used by the configurator command to provision your instance.
+The tool will generate two yaml files that will be created in the folder of your choice, the value you enter as your `yaml-export-path` for Looker settings and a file appended with `content`, for referencing the Looker content to be transitioned.

 ##### Example usage
 `lmanage capturator --ini-file ~/my_permissions/looker.ini  --yaml-export-path ./config/my_full_instance_config.yaml `